Skip to main content

 How care costs work in BC:

-• Publicly funded long-term care: Residents pay approximately 80% of their after-tax income.
+• Publicly funded long-term care: Residents generally pay up to 80% of after-tax income, subject to provincial minimums, maximums, and hardship rules.

-• Subsidized assisted living: Residents pay approximately 70% of their after-tax income.
+• Subsidized assisted living: Residents generally pay 70% of after-tax income, subject to provincial minimums and hardship rules.

 • Private care: Costs vary widely by facility type and care level.
 Home care typically ranges from $35–$55/hour.